Lewis and Clark Landing

-Lewis and Clark Landing is a public park located at 515 North Riverfront Drive in Downtown Omaha, Nebraska.
+Lewis and Clark Landing is a public park located at 515 North Riverfront Drive in Downtown Omaha, Nebraska, United States.
 The 23 acre park is situated along the eight-foot-tall (2.4 m) river walk of the Missouri River just north of U.S. Interstate 480.
 The park was announced in 2000 and opened on May 3, 2003.
 The park closed for renovations in 2020 and reopened on August 18, 2023.

 History

 Lewis and Clark Landing was announced alongside a plan to build an office building to serve as the Midwest headquarters for the National Park Service.
 The park was originally known as Union Labor Plaza and was built on the site of the former Arasco refinery.
 The name would later be changed to Lewis and Clark Landing in June 2001.

 In 2002, plans were announced to add a recreated Lewis and Clark campsite, 64 mi trail near the Missouri River in Nebraska and Iowa, which would utilize the then-under construction Bob Kerrey Pedestrian Bridge.
 Lewis and Clark Landing officially opened on May 3, 2003.

 In 2018, a downtown revitalization program was announced.
 It would update Gene Leahy Mall, Heartland of America Park, and Lewis and Clark Landing.
 The park closed in 2020 for renovations.
 Lewis and Clark Landing officially reopened on August 18, 2023.